Current and most

 each endowed with a quality characteristic.
 The information available at any

 period is the current and all prior quality characteristics.
-The investor has to decide whether to invest in the same period the
+The investor has

-project shows up.
-Finally, after the last investment alternative has shown up,
+after the last investment alternative has shown up, those n projects with highest

-with highest realized quality characteristics generate positive gross-returns which depend on their relative ranking, while
+realized quality characteristics generate positive gross-returns which depend

-the payoffs of all other projects are zero.
-Under these assumptions we derive a
+on their relative ranking, while the payoffs of all other projects are zero.

-recursive formulation of the value function for risk-neutral or risk-averse
+Under these assumptions we derive a recursive formulation of the value function

-investors.
-We show that value function is a sum of expected utilities arising
+for risk-neutral or risk-averse investors.
+We show that value function is a sum

-from past investments and a residual term which describes the expected utility
+of expected utilities arising from past investments and a residual term which

-contribution from investing the remaining wealth optimally.
-The first part is
+describes the expected utility contribution from investing the remaining wealth

-closed from while the residual term has to be obtained
+optimally.
+The first part is closed from while the residual term has to be

-addition, we provide sufficient conditions under that the value function is
+In addition, we provide sufficient conditions under that the value function is

 non-increasing in the number of periods T.